The Purge: Corporate ReOrgs Edition

 The Hidden Costs of Full Purge Reorganizations

-Organizational restructuring is sometimes necessary for business evolution, but the increasingly common "full purge" approach—where entire departments or leadership teams are replaced in one sweeping move—carries devastating consequences that often outweigh intended benefits.
+Organizational restructuring is necessary for business evolution, but the uncommon "purge" approach—where entire departments or leadership teams are replaced in one sweeping move—carries devastating consequences that often outweigh intended benefits.

 As an executive coach working with organizations through periods of change, I've witnessed firsthand how these aggressive reorganizations create lasting damage that undermines the very improvements they aim to achieve.

-When companies implement full purge reorganizations, the consequences ripple throughout the organization in predictable patterns:
+When companies implement purge reorgs, the consequences ripple throughout the organization in devastating and predictable patterns:

 Psychological Safety Collapses